secureCodeBox/secureCodeBox/README.md

 ![An example scan process.](docs/resources/scan_process.png "An example scan process.")

-The scan itself may be triggered via the WebUI, an REST-API call or via webhooks.
+The scan itself may be triggered via the WebUI, a REST-API call or via webhooks.
 The system allows continous integration software such as Jenkins, Travis CI, Bamboo etc. to trigger a scan automatically.
 The scan itself will be handed over to the scanners and the results will be aggregated for review in the control center or the CI environment.
 For a detailed description of the components and how they work together see the [architecture](#architecture) section.

 ## Architecture